| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 us, and no regime could be pro-American--rather like the regime in Iran

 after the overthrow of the Shah.
 It had to be initially anti-American.
+So Kassem obviously turned to the Soviet Union for support.
+The

 communists were given a lot of power.
 It's an overstatement to say that